Emam96/reading-notes/Read:01.md

 You can add a link for an external site by using these two methods:

-http: //github. com - it will make a link automaticlly
+http: //github. com - it will make a link automatically

 [ GitHub ] ( http://github.com)    will appear [GitHub](http://github.com)